Group Mentoring & The Art of Facilitation

 -

 Any participants unable to attend the Peru retreat will receive one dedicated one-on-one session with Claudia during the final month of the program.
-A sacred opportunity to reflect, integrate, and receive personalized guidance in alignment with your path, questions, and emerging edges
+An opportunity to reflect, integrate, and receive personalized guidance in alignment with your path, questions, and emerging edges

 Curriculum Overview